 The Oxford Biobank investigations focus on research into common diseases such as diabetes, obesity and cardiovascular disease.
 It is a resource for medical research to translate early discoveries for the benefit of future patients.

-A specific feature the Oxford Biobank is that all participants have given informed consent to be contacted again.
+A specific feature of the Oxford Biobank is that all participants have given informed consent to be contacted again.
 This provides a resource we call the Oxford BioResource, which enables research studies that require the recruitment of human participants according to specific criteria.

 A very successful aspect of this are research studies designed to recall participants according to genotype or phenotype.
+We have data for every participant on:

 Contact the Oxford Biobank through its portal: oxfordbiobank.org.uk